-In 2022, Kaczor led a unit that produced two Pro Bowl players including punter Tress Way and special teamer Jeremy Reaves.
-Way became the first Washington punter since Matt Turk in 1998 to be selected to the Pro Bowl.
+In 2022, Kaczor led a unit that produced two Pro

+special teamer Jeremy Reaves.
+Way became the

+be selected to the Pro Bowl.
 Way now joins Turk (1996-98) as the only other punter in franchise history to be selected to multiple Pro Bowls.
-Way punted 83 times and recorded 3,885 yards and pinned 37 punts inside the 20 yard line.
-Reaves was selected as a primary special teamer for the NFC.
-It was Reaves' first Pro Bowl selection and the selection marks the first time that Washington has sent a special teamer to the Pro Bowl since Lorenzo Alexander in 2012.
+Way was selected as a primary special teamer for the has sent a special teamer to the Pro Bowl since finished with the sixth-most total return vards in the NFL which was the most by the organization